rancher/rke2/tests/acceptance/README.md

 * All non-boolean arguments is comma separated in case you need to send more than 1.

-* If you need to separate another command to run as a single here , separate those with " ; " as this example:
+* If you need to separate another command to run as a single here , separate those with " : " as this example:
-`-cmd "kubectl describe pod -n kube-system local-path-provisioner- ;  | grep -i Image"`
+`-cmd "kubectl describe pod rke2-canal- -n kube-system  : | grep -i Image"`
 ```

 Example of an execution with multiple values: